szbela87/narw_classification/README.md

 # NARW classification
-Code repository to the manuscript:
+This is the code repository to the manuscript:

 **Comparative analysis of deep neural networks for accurate classification of North Atlantic Right Whale Calls: A case study of single models and stacking methods**